 For a second year, hematologic oncologist Danielle Brander, MD, will lead the way for Team Duke Cancer Center Durham at The Leukemia & Lymphoma Society’s annual Light the Night walk.
-Duke Raleigh Hospital president David Zaas, MD, MBA, and his wife Aimee Zaas, MD, will, also for a second year, captain Team Duke Cancer Center Raleigh.
+Duke Raleigh Hospital president David Zaas, MD, MBA, and his wife Aimee Zaas, MD, will, also for a second year, serve as honorary captains of Team Duke Cancer Center Raleigh.

 Brander joined the Division of Hematologic Malignancies & Cellular Therapy at Duke Cancer Institute in July 2013.
 She is the lead physician at Duke Cancer Center’s chronic lymphocytic leukemia (CLL) and indolent lymphoma clinic and Duke site principal investigator for clinical trials for these cancers.

 A cancer survivor, in Feb.
 2017 David Zaas was diagnosed with acute myeloid leukemia (AML), which is caused by a rare genetic mutation.
 He underwent a clinical trial based on personalized gene therapy.
 Soon after his diagnosis a series of bone marrow drives were held to help find a match for Zaas.
 As fate would have it, his teenage son, Jake, turned out to be a perfect match, and in the spring of 2017 donated lymphocytes, taken from his bone marrow, to give to his father.
 The Duke Raleigh Hospital president has been cancer-free since May 2017.